domino-team/docs/qi/nodejs.md

 fw_setenv baudrate 250000
 ```

-###Step 5.
+###Step 1. - alternative.
 Setup environement in uboot
-If your step 4 cannot be done because uboot env is not readable, you need to do this in uboot console.
+If your step 1 cannot be done because uboot env is not readable, you need to do this in uboot console.
 First you need to have the AVR serial installed, if not, by doing `run-avrdude /etc/linino/YunSerialTerminal.hex`
 ```
 run-avrdude /etc/linino/YunSerialTerminal.hex
 ```